Orbital Welding, Hand Welding and Bending Solutions

 Technology advancements across the board keep manufacturers on their toes, as they aim to meet new manufacturing challenges which require metal pipe welding and bending solutions across a variety of industries.
-Axenics partners with several different industries for one of our specialities: thin-wall, high purity, stainless steel tube welding and tube assembly.
+Axenics partners with several different industries for one of our specialties: thin-wall, high purity, stainless steel tube welding and tube assembly.

 With metal pipe weld assemblies, the top goal is actually to eliminate as many welds as possible.
 In the end, the more welds you can exclude, the more solid your end product can be.
 Welding metal to metal involves heat, and the more often you can keep heat away from metal, the stronger the component will be.